Rhotanini: Genus Saccharodite Kirkaldy 1907

 Saccharodite is the largest genus in the tribe Rhotanini with more than 100 species described.
 These are widely distributed, ranging from Sri Lanka in the West over southern parts of mainland Asia to the Ryukyu Islands (southern Japan) in the North, the western Pacific islands like Micronesia and Fiji in the East, to northern and eastern Australia including Tasmania in the South.
 The type species, Saccharodite sanguinea has been described from Java (Indonesia).

 The species of Saccharodite can be recognized by the forewings having only 4 costal cells and in most species only 6 veins of the cubitus-media complex reaching the margin at the end of the wing.
-The first branch of the media splits again close to its base and the inner vein of that fork joins the branch of the cubitus forming the basal median cell.
+The basal branch of the media posterior splits again close to its base and the inner vein of that fork joins the branch of the cubitus anterior forming the basal median cell.
 However, in most species of Saccharodite both veins separate again after a short distance and then join once more, forming a characteristic triangular cell (see the forewing of Saccharodite iridipennis on the right where the triangular cell is marked with an arrow).
 Both veins remain joined in only one species, Saccharodite coccinea (see the illustration on the right).
 The forewings are usually glassy and the surfaces of both wings form a common plane in all species.
 In profile, the head is usually evenly rounded, but may be angulated at the border between vertex and face.
 There are often bright red marks on the head and the body.
 For example, the scutellum or even the whole mesonotum might be bright red (see the gallery above).

 The very short description of the genus and the type species (Saccharodite sanguinea) by G.-W. Kirkaldy is not sufficient to identify the genus.
 In addition, it has been impossible to locate a type specimen for S. sanguinea.
 In 1969, R.G.
 Fennah redefined and redescribed the genus, based on Kirdaldy's description, stating that "the combination of diminutive size, a distinctly angulate profile of the head, virtually colourless hyaline tegmina, and a bright red body is sufficient to enable this genus to be recognised".
 Fennah's redefinition of Saccharodite has been accepted based on the principle of the first reviser.
 It has been also suggested that S. sanguinea could be identical to a species now known as Saccharodite coccinea (Matsumura, 1940).
 That species has, however, a unique venation pattern for Saccharodite, see illustration at the right.